testground/testground/docs/USAGE.md

 To configure a custom endpoint address, refer to the `[client]` settings on the [env-example.toml](../env-example.toml) file at the root of this repo.

-## Running the tests locally with Testground
+## Running test plans locally with Testground

-To run a test locally, you can use the `testground run` command.
-Check what Test Plans are available in the `plans` folder
+To run a test plan locally, you can use the `testground run` command.
+Check what test plans are available in the `plans` folder

 ```bash
 > testground list